 Features necessary for a decent travel app

 To create a travel app it is a greate idea to imagine yourself as a regular tourist.
 Usually, every trip goes through pretty similar steps.
+And going this way you’ll know how to make a travel app with a great functionality.

 1. First, you have to plan your trip.
 And here you would need a